-The Training Ship California State departs from San Francisco Bay shortly after January 1st each year for the annual training cruise of about four months' duration.
+The Training Ship California State departs from Tiburon shortly after January 1st each year for the annual training cruise of about four months' duration.
 These cruises are largely devoted to practical instruction, applying (for each cadet) the class-room work of the previous scholastic term.
 Instruction and duties aboard the ship, both at sea and in port, are organized so that the individual cadet's responsibilities progressively increase through his succession of cruises.
 In his final cruise the cadet performs all of the duties of a junior officer in the department of his selection.

-Home on the Lake Estuary, Crescent City Harbor
+Heaving the Lead Entering Crescent City Harbor

-Classes in the Academy are designated as Fourth, Second and First Classes, the Fourth Class corresponding to the Freshman in college.
+Classes in the Academy are designated as Third, Second and First Classes, the Third Class corresponding to the Freshman Class in college.

-In his first cruise, the cadet of the Fourth Class is rotated in duty between the deck and the engineering departments of the Training Ship, and he is given elementary instruction in the duties of all ratings in each department.
+In his first cruise, the cadet of the Third Class is rotated in duty between the deck and the engineering departments of the Training Ship, and he is given elementary instruction in the duties of all ratings in each department.
 At a point, about midway on the cruise, the cadet of this class selects his future specialization, the deck department or the engineering department.
 From this point his instruction is specialized except in subjects that concern officers of both departments aboard ship.